trixi-framework/Trixi.jl/docs/src/visualization.md

 ![1d-plot-along-circle](https://user-images.githubusercontent.com/72009492/118874948-c3660300-b8eb-11eb-8e5e-8ce50e21336e.PNG)

 Creating a plot like this has it´s downside.
 For one it is unclear, what to put on the x-axis of the plot.
-To still be able to create a plot properly a range form 0 to 1 is used.
+To still be able to create a plot properly the arc length of given curve is used.
 Also with this way of plotting you lose the ability to use a mesh plot from `getmesh`.

 ### Visualizing results during a simulation